 To help you get started as a DSPS student at College of the Desert, please complete the checklist below for New COD Students and Incoming High School Students.
-If you need assistance, contact Disabled Students Programs and Services (DSPS) at 760-773-2534 or email the DSPS office.
+If you need assistance, contact Disabled Students Programs and Services (DSPS) at 760-773-2534 or email the DSPS office (firstname.lastname@example.org).

 Application for Admission - 760-773-2516.
 I have completed the College of the Desert application online.
 The application may take up to two (2) business days to process.

-PlEDGE/EDGE- I have completed the EDGE/plEDGE application online (optional).
+PlEDGE/EDGE- I am a recent local high school graduate (or equivalent) and have completed the EDGE/plEDGE application online to see if I am eligible (optional).

 Verification of Disability - 760-773-2534.
 I have emailed DSPS copies of my disability documents and/or medical records related to my disability(s).
 Examples include the most recent testing, psychological, triennial report, IEP, 504 plan, audiological report and/or doctor’s verification.
 The Disability Verification Form (opens pdf), if applicable, is to be completed by a licensed professional and emailed to the DSPS office.

-High School Transcripts - If available, please also email DSPS a copy of your unofficial high school transcripts.
+High School Transcripts - I have emailed DSPS a copy of my unofficial high school transcripts, if available.

 Attend DSPS Intake Appointment - 760-773-2534.
 I have completed my intake appointment with a DSPS Counselor.

-Learn how to use Web Advisor for Registration - I have viewed the How to Register for Classes video.
-I have practiced using WebAdvisor.
+Learn How to Register - I have viewed the How to Register for Classes Using Self-Service video on the portal.

-Registration Date - I have viewed “My Registration Information” in WebAdvisor to learn my day and time.
+Registration Date - I have viewed “My Registration Information” on the WebAdvisor student portal to learn my day and time to register for classes.

-Registration - On your priority registration date, enroll in the classes you have selected.
-I have viewed the How to Register for Classes video in WebAdvisor.
+Registration - On my priority registration date, I will enroll in the classes I have selected.
+I have viewed the How to Register for Classes Using Self-Service video on the portal.
 For deaf and hard-of-hearing students with approved accommodations for ASL interpreting or closed captioning services - immediately after you have registered for classes, please contact the Communication Access Specialist, Tina Cleveland.

-Pay Fees - I have paid my fees online using WebAdvisor within 3 days of registering for my classes.
+Pay Fees - I have paid my fees online using the Make a Payment link on the portal within three (3) days of registering for my classes.
 PLEDGE students and students receiving financial aid will not have to pay.

 Faculty Notification Letter - call 760-773-2534 or email DSPS.
 I have obtained my Faculty Notification Letter from DSPS and provided a copy to my instructor(s).